 But “we’re also Victorian fantasy explorers.
 We have been charged by the Ministry of Insanity of the Hibernian Steam Empire to circumnavigate the earth without the use of a zeppelin.”
 In this alternate reality, they were granted use of the Neverwas Haul to travel “halfway across the globe” to their current location near San Francisco.

 The vehicles are made largely from “obtainium,” defined as “any item, found or obtained for free.”
-Many are built from disability scooters or golf carts.
+Many are built from mobility scooters or golf carts.

 O’Hare defines an art car as “anything that’s mobile—a vehicle—and it’s art.”
 But to drive around Burning Man, a mere art car won’t suffice.
 There, the contraption must qualify as a “Mutant Vehicle” by meeting the stringent requirements of the DMV (Burning Man’s Department of Mutant Vehicles).
 Among the criteria: It should not be recognizable as a “street or stock vehicle,” it should provide an “interactive experience,” and it should meet specified safety standards.